JusLarsen/less-clacking/README.md

 If it breaks, just run the commands one by one?
 Godspeed.

+## Directory Layout

+This repository manages `git` identities using the following directory structure

+- `~/.dotfiles` - contains top level configs for the home environment and a blanket `.gitignore`
+- `~/development` - assumed landing place for all development work
+- `~/development/personal` - code staged here will be signed with my personal key.
+Open source and hobby projects go here.
+- `~/development/work` - code staged here will be signed with my work key.
+Anything owned by my company goes here.

 ## Code Maintainers

 | Name          | GitHub                                             | Email                                                 | Role             |